Probing Type-I 2HDM light Higgs in the top-pair-associated diphoton channel: Future collider simulations and discussion

 However, there remain some surviving samples with the alignment condition \ $\sin(\beta-\alpha)\approx0$ that are difficult to probe even at the $2\sigma$ level in diphoton channel, even further increases in energy and luminosity.
 This is because these samples exhibit highly suppressed diphoton decay rates, making them challenging to detect in this channel.
 As a result, alternative search channels or complementary methods are required to test these scenarios.
+In this region, the decays $h\to b\bar{b}$ or $h\to\tau^+\tau^-$ may become dominant.
+These channels could potentially complement the parameter space coverage unattainable through the diphoton channel, although they pose greater challenges due to their more complex backgrounds.
+The relevant study will be conducted in detail in our future work.

+It is worth noting that if one focuses solely on the diphoton excess, the pseudoscalar particle $A$ could also serve as a viable candidate to explain this excess.
+In the 2HDM-I, the coupling of $A$ to the top quark is proportional to $\cot\beta$, so the cross section of $pp\to t\bar{t}A_{95}$ is strongly suppressed for large $\tan\beta$~\cite{Branco:2011iw}.
+Furthermore, the decay $A\to\gamma\gamma$, which lacks the $W$-boson loop contribution, may further suppress the $pp\to t\bar{t}A_{95}\to t\bar{t}\gamma\gamma$ rate.
+Consequently, this channel may display interesting phenomenology for small $\tan\beta$, while the large $\tan\beta$ region warrants further study.
+In addition, the $t\bar{t}\gamma\gamma$ channel can also be used to probe other models beyond the 2HDM-I that feature new scalars coupling to top quarks and decaying into diphotons.
+If the scalar–top–top coupling is sufficiently strong and the branching ratio for the scalar decay into diphotons is not too small, this channel may offer promising sensitivity.